-All prospective parents are advised to make an appointment to meet the Principal to visit the Academy.
+All prospective parents are advised to make an appointment to visit the Academy.

 The Academy has an agreed admission number of 60 for entry in Reception.
 The Academy will admit up to 60 pupils in the relevant age group each year if sufficient applications are received.
 All applicants will be admitted if there are 60 or fewer.